markdown-it/markdown-it-emoji/README.md

 - __Full__ (default), with all github supported emojies.
 - [Light](https://github.com/markdown-it/markdown-it-emoji/blob/master/lib/data/light.json), with only well supported unicode emojies and reduced size.

 Also supports emoticons [shortcuts](https://github.com/markdown-it/markdown-it-emoji/blob/master/lib/data/shortcuts.js) like `:)`, `:-(`, and other.
-See full list an link above.
+See the full list in link above.

 ## Install